wbabik/Practical_computing/Class_8/Class_8.md

 All values inside a single data frame column must be of the same data type, but the columns can be of different types.
-Type of data within a column is defined by its `type`.
-The most popular `types` are:
+Type of data within a column is defined by its **type**.
+The most popular types are:

--   \`character - strings (remember that numbers surrounded by quotation marks are also treated as strings)
+-   `character` - strings (remember that numbers surrounded by quotation marks are also treated as strings)
--   `factor` - strings with the levels carrying information about the number of occurances and order of strings.
+-   `factor` - strings with the levels carrying information about the number of occurrences and order of strings.
 Factors are commonly used when doing statistics in R, where they serve as indicators of the [nominal scale](https://www.statsdirect.com/help/basics/measurement_scales.htm).
     Set as default for columns with strings.
-To change this behavior set the *stringAsFactors* argument of importing function to *FALSE*.
+To change this behavior set the `stringAsFactors` argument of importing function to `FALSE`.
 -   `double` - real (floating point) numbers
--   `integer` - integer. both `integer` and `double` can both be interpreted as numbers, therefore they together constitute type `numeric`.
+-   `integer` - integer.
+Both `integer` and `double` can be interpreted as numbers, therefore they together constitute type `numeric`.
--   `logical` - logical values (TRUE or FALSE)
+-   `logical` - logical values (`TRUE` or `FALSE`)

 > #### Conversion between types
 >
 > You can convert different data types with the use of `as...` function
 > family, e.g., `as.character()`, `as.factor()` etc. Note, however, that
 > not all conversions are permitted e.g. a letter cannot be converted
 > into an integer.
-The general rule is that more a simpler type can
+The general rule is that a simpler type can always be
-> always be repseented as a more complex type, but generally not vice
+> represented as a more complex type, but generally not vice versa.
-> versa.
-Types in the order or increasing complexity: `logical`,
+> Types in the order or increasing complexity: `logical`, `integer`,
-> `integer`, numeric To change class of a column you need to replace
+> `character` To change class of a column you need to replace whole
-> whole column with the result of *as…* function.
+> column with the result of *as…* function.

 Type of a column can be checked by displaying data frame with `View()` function and placing mouse cursor over the column header.